 Maintaining full autonomy.
 It is important that trauma survivors have complete control over their bodies and decisions at all times when practicing yoga nidra for trauma.
 This means everything from being able to decline the yoga instructor’s or yoga therapist’s guidance to stopping the practice completely at any moment.
 A trauma-informed yoga instructor or yoga therapist can facilitate the client’s autonomy by using invitational language rather than commands.

 If you’re a yoga instructor or yoga therapist who wants to use yoga nidra to help others heal from trauma or PTSD, there is a lot you need to learn first.
+I’ve also known mental health professionals who want to use yoga techniques like this.
 As someone with an extensive background in this field, I strongly encourage you to seek out a training program like ours to teach you what you need to know.
 But these are a few helpful tips to keep in mind throughout your journey:

 Find specialized training.
 First and foremost, you should be trained by someone like myself who has knowledge and experience using yoga nidra in therapeutic settings.